dirkfabisch/mediator/_posts/2015-04-24-meteor_typescript.markdown

 Although this gives the static types information in some places, there are still a lot of variables which are typed as `any` here.
 Most troubles are caused by the fact that we don't have any information about the variables injected into `this` by Meteor, such as data from the route controller or the parent template.
 For exampke, the compiler would accept `this.someUndefinedVar.whateverNonexistentProperty` just as it accepts `this.user.isAdmin`.

-With `dataflows:TypeScript-utils`, we can write templates, methods and route controllers in a safer and (hopefully) more elegant way.
+With `dataflows:typescript-utils`, you can write templates, methods and route controllers in a safer and, arguably, more elegant way.
 To write template code, we start by defining the types for the injected data:

 {% highlight javascript %}
 class AppsListMenuData {